 - The Clinical Practice Didactic is held weekly on Tuesdays.
 This seminar provides in-depth information about a variety of topics and techniques, including methods of assessment and intervention, relevant to professional clinical application of psychological science.
 Topics are presented during individual didactic presentations in a seminar style by faculty from the Department of Psychiatry and other clinical departments as available.

-- The Professional Issues Seminar is held monthly on Fridays.
-This seminar involves faculty presentations on topics in ethics; risk assessment; cultural diversity; psychological testing; evidence-based practice standards; working with specific disorders; and the conduct of clinical supervision, among other topics.
+- The Professional Development Seminar is held monthly on Fridays.
+This seminar involves faculty presentations on topics in ethics; risk assessment; cultural diversity; career preparation and job attainment; evidence-based practice standards and the conduct of clinical supervision, among other topics.

 - Additional didactic/observational experiences are available.
 All interns are invited to attend the psychiatry resident journal club.
 Adult interns attend a monthly psychotherapy case conference and psychology journal club as well as a weekly Hanover Psychiatry team meeting.
 Neuropsychology interns have the opportunity to observe Wada administrations.
 They also attend the Epilepsy Case Conference on Fridays from 3:00 to 4:30 pm in the Radiology conference room at DHMC, and the Neurology Grand Rounds held on Fridays.
+Child interns attend additional didactics focused on interventions across the lifespan.
 See more Grand Rounds offerings.

 In addition to the educational benefits of the seminars, the seminar series helps to create cohesion in the intern class, and it serves to consolidate the interns' identities as psychologists.